 “The labor of the foolish wearieth every one of them, because he knoweth not how to go to the city” (Ecclesiastes 10, 15), like a man who leaves Ramla for Jerusalem (Bayt al-Maqdis), which is quite a famous road; if he wants to make a short-cut, he will pass through ‘Imwâs (Emmaus) and Qaryat al-‘anab; but he [the fool] will not go this way but will go towards Gaza and turn towards Bayt Jibrin and from there to Zughar and afterwards return to ‘Eyn Gedi and from there to Jericho and from there to Jerusalem . . .” (cited by Moshe Gil in “A History of Palestine”, Cambridge, 1997, p.203).

-Benjamin of Tudela visits the region of Emmaus ca. 1170, his account is the first known mention of the Latrun fortress (Toron de los Caballeros), built about 30 years earlier:
+Benjamin of Tudela visits the region of Emmaus ca. 1170, he is the first mediaeval traveller to mention the fortress of Latrun (Toron de los Caballeros), built about 30 years earlier: